HomeBlogFederal Government Audiometric Testing Platform Procurement Guide

 Can federal agencies use commercial audiometric testing platforms?

-Yes, if the platform satisfies all 1910.95 substantive requirements, federal records security requirements, Section 508 accessibility, and federal records retention and transfer requirements.
+Yes, if the platform satisfies all 1910.95 substantive requirements, federal records security requirements, Section 508, and federal records retention and transfer requirements.
 DOEHRS-HC is required at MTF sites; non-MTF federal sites may use commercial platforms meeting these standards.

 Federal-Ready Audiometric Testing Platform

-Soundtrace provides federal agencies with automated audiometric testing designed for federal compliance — OSHA 1910.95 substantive requirements, federal records security, licensed audiologist review, and procurement support for GSA and agency acquisition vehicles.
+Soundtrace provides federal agencies with automated audiometric testing designed for federal compliance — OSHA 1910.95 substantive requirements, federal records security, and licensed audiologist review on every record.

 Request a Federal Program Assessment